 Rate of Royalty.-A large preponderance of the extensive testimony presented to the Committee on section 115 was devoted to the question of the amount of the statutory royalty rate.
-An extensive review and analysis of the testimony and arguments received on this question appear in the 1974 Senate report (S. Rep. No. 94-473) at page 71-94.

-While upon initial review it might be assumed that the rate established in 1909 would not be reasonable at the present time, the committee believes that an increase in the mechanical royalty rate must be justified on the basis of existing economic conditions and not on the mere passage of 67 years.
-Following a thorough analysis of the problem, the Committee considers that an increase of the present two-cent royalty to a rate of $2^{3\!/{\!
-4}}$ cents (or .6 of one cent per minute or fraction of playing time) is justified.
-This rate will be subject to review by the Copyright Royalty Commission, as provided by section 801, in 1980 and at 10-year intervals
+An extensive review and analysis of the testimony and arguments received on this question appear in the 1974 Senate report (S. Rep. No. 94-473) at page 71-94 on the basis of existing economic conditions and not on the mere passage of 67 years.
+Following a thorough analysis of the problem, the Committee considers that an increase of the present two-cent royalty to a rate of 2% cents (or .6 of one cent per minute or fraction of playing time) is justified.
+This rate will be subject to review by the Copyright Royalty Commission, as provided by section 801, in 1980 and at 10-year intervals thereafter.